 The disease initially appears as small, dark brown round-oval spots or blotches up to 10 mm long on the leaves that become more straight-sided as they enlarge.
 Larger blotches are often surrounded by a yellow margin, particularly towards the leaf tip and lesions will often join (coalesce) into each other (Figure 7).
 On susceptible adult plants, lesions are generally oblong with chlorotic margins.
-These often coalesce to kill large leaf portions reducing photosynthetic area, with severely infected leaves senescing prematurely (Figure 8).
+These often coalesce to kill large leaf portions, with severely infected leaves senescing prematurely and reducing photosynthetic area (Figure 8).
 These spots do not elongate to the net-like pattern of NFNB.

-The disease is favoured by cool, moist temperatures $(8-25\,^{\circ}\text{C})$ with infection occurring after ~10 hours of moisture.
+The disease is favoured by cool, moist temperatures (8-25°C) with infection occurring after ~10 hours of moisture.
 Repeated cycles of infection occur throughout the growing season in favourable conditions.

 Figure 7 SFNB on a barley leaf showing blotches surrounded by yellow margins.
-Photo NSW DPIRD.
+Photo NSW DPI.

-Figure 8 Severe SFNB on adult barley plants.
-Photo QDPI.
+Figure 8 Severe SFNB on barley plants.
+Photo Queensland Department of Agriculture & Fisheries.